MaheshMedia/javascript-react-interview-questions/Notes/lilTriangleProject.md

 The tech stack includes React.js frontend, and Node.js with Express.JS for backend, with MongoDB as the database.
 We use GCP and Firebase for deployment and services.

-My contribution was full-stack:
+My contribution in this Project I have worked:
 - On backend, I developed REST APIs, implemented JWT authentication and role-based access control.
 - I also worked on payment integration using Razorpay and GrayQuest, including webhook verification.
 - On frontend, I built reusable components and improved performance using lazy loading.

-One key contribution was optimizing MongoDB queries using indexing, which improved performance by around 35%.
+- On Database we used MongoDB where i am designing Schema & queries using indexing , Aggregation ( It uses a pipeline approach, where documents pass through sequential stages—such as $match (filtering), $group (grouping), and $sort (ordering)—to transform data into aggregated insights), which improved performance.

 <!-- 🌍 PreschoolsNearMe (SECOND PROJECT) -->

 Another project I worked on is PreschoolsNearMe, which is a platform where parents can search for preschools nearby.

+Parents can view school details and send enquiries, and schools get those enquiries or leads and dashboard to manage.

 It’s built using Next.js with server-side rendering to improve SEO and Google ranking.